FabSwingers.com

 Reply privately, Reply in forum +quote or View forums list

-By *orkshireDrifterMan 47 weeks ago
+By *orkshireDrifterMan over a year ago

 Totally inappropriate and should be challenged from the outset.
 I have had this situation several times and the challenge effectively ruins the wank value of his video.